gutierrezge/singularity/README.md

 # singularity
-Code repo to have a docker image of singularity
+Code repo to have a docker image of singularity.
+Uses Ubuntu 22.04 and Singularity 4.1.1

 # How to build and run